sparkflows/sparkflows-docs/docs/tutorials/data-science/bike-rental-prediction.rst

 Calculate Count to Datatype Double
 -----------------------------------

-It calculates the cast count field to datatype double using the CastColumnType Node.
+It calculates the cast count field to Datatype double using the CastColumnType Node.

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^